Chiyoda Line Tokyo Subway

 Only about one in every three Chiyoda Line trains that depart Yoyogi-Uehara Station end their journey at Ayase, which is the last station on the main stretch of the Chiyoda Line.
 The majority carry on to the Joban Line as far as Toride, Kashiwa or Matsudo stations.
 Likewise, only about one in three trains arriving at Yoyogi-Uehara end their journey there.
 Most carry on to the Odakyu Odawara Line (Hon-Atsugi, Isehara, Seijogakuen-mae, Mukogaoka-Yuen, Sagami-Ono stations) or the Odakyu Tama Line (Karakida).

 The Tokyo Camii Mosque and Turkish Cultural Center is a short walk from Yoyogi-uehara Station.
 For Japanese music fans, the Koga Masao Museum of Music, dedicated to Masao Koga (1904-1978), the father of enka, is also nearby.
-For dining, the yakitori restaurant, Fuku, about six minutes walk east of Yoyogi-Uehara Station, is highly recommended.
+Transfer at, or carry on through, Yoyogi-Uehara Station to the Odakyu Odawara Line.

 Meiji-jingumae "Harajuku" Station 明治神宮前原宿駅 C-03

 Meiji-jingumae "Harajuku" station is at the top end of the elegant sloping shopping street, Omotesando Boulevard, which is the road leading up to Meiji Jingu Shrine, the entrance to which is near Exit 2, near the JR Yamanote Line's Harajuku Station.